LIFE4FILM (LIFE17 ENV/ES/000229 Post-consumption film plastic recycling from municipal solid waste)

 The objective is to increase by 62% the rate of recycling of plastic film from urban waste, as well as its value recovery, incorporating it as secondary raw material in the manufacture of new industrial products accepted by the market, all within the framework of the circular economy concept.

-In this project of the LIFE Environment and Resource Efficiency call, also participate AIMPLAS, the Technological Institute of Plastics and the University of Granada and it is foreseen that new partners will be incorporated shortly.
+In this project of the LIFE Environment and Resource Efficiency call, also participate: STADLER, LINDNER, EREMA, the Technological Institute of Plastics AIMPLAS, IBAÑEZ and the UNIVERSITY OF GRANADA.

 Through this project, FCC Environment is reinforcing its commitment to fighting climate change and to the transformation into a circular economy society.